auspicious27/Linux-AI-Aagent-Automation/README.md

 Flags:
 - `--dry-run`: plan and print commands, do not execute
 - `--auto-approve`: skip approval prompts for critical actions
+- `--examples`: print a built-in list of example prompts and exit

 ## Notes